Ferno: Saint Mary's Church

 The church of Saint Mary is the oldest building of the village, and it is characterized by the romantic style of the XIV century.
 Several frescoes of the medieval era are present as well as a triptych of a disciple of Gaudenzio Ferrari.

 Demographic evolution

+According to Istat's most recent population census, Ferno had approximately 6.686 residents on December 31st, 2022.